semlix/semlix/docs/source/querylang.rst

 terms and *phrases*.
 Multiple terms can be combined with operators such as *AND* and *OR*.

-Whoosh supports indexing text in different *fields*.
-You must specify the *default field* when you create the :class:`whoosh.qparser.QueryParser` object.
+semlix supports indexing text in different *fields*.
+You must specify the *default field* when you create the :class:`semlix.qparser.QueryParser` object.
 This is the field in which any terms the user does not explicitly specify a field for will be searched.

-Whoosh's query parser is capable of parsing different and/or additional syntax through the use of plug-ins.
+semlix's query parser is capable of parsing different and/or additional syntax through the use of plug-ins.
 See :doc:`parsing`.